minishift/minishift/docs/minishift_version.md

 ### Synopsis

-Gets the currently installed version of Minishift and prints it to the standard output.
+Gets the currently installed version of Minishift and prints it to standard output.

 ```
 minishift version